luxeengine/alpha/luxe/md/guide.three.md

 ###Changing animations

 As much of the code is similar for movement, we will look at changing the animations only.
-By setting the _animation_ property of the component, you can change which animation is playing.
+By setting the _animation_ property of the component, you can change which animation is playing - like we did for the `idle` animation when creating it.

 This is a snippet from the update function below :